RHS Growing Guides

 Weeding

-Weed the crop regularly, so young plants don’t have to compete for moisture or light, which can hinder their growth.
-Weeds can also provide hiding places for pests, such as snails.
+Weed regularly, so young plants don’t get overwhelmed by vigorous weeds or have to compete for moisture or light, which can slow their growth.
+Weeds can also provide hiding places for slugs and snails, which may damage the crop.

 Flowering

 Pak choi is susceptible to bolting (flowering prematurely), especially in hot, dry weather.
-So in summer, choose bolt-resistant varieties and keep plants well watered and shaded from midday sun.
+So, if you’ll be growing the crop in summer, choose a bolt-resistant variety and harvest as salad leaves or semi-mature heads.
+Also keep the soil moist and grow in a cool, lightly shaded spot.

 Harvesting

-Pak choi can be picked from early summer to autumn (and possibly later under cloches), depending on sowing times and the stage of maturity:
+Pak choi can be picked from early summer to autumn (and possibly later under cloches or in a greenhouse), depending on sowing times and the stage of maturity:

-• Baby leaves are ready to pick in as little as 30 days – snip off individual leaves, only taking a few from each plant along the row, as a cut and come again crop.
-Plants will continue to produce fresh leaves for repeated pickings until they start to flower.
-Use the young leaves raw in salads or add to stir-fries.
+• Baby salad leaves are ready to pick in as little as 30 days – snip off individual leaves, only taking a few from each plant along the row, as a cut-and-come-again crop.
+Plants will continue to produce fresh leaves for repeated pickings until they start to flower

-• Semi-mature or full-sized pak choi should be ready harvest in 45–75 days, when still compact and firm.
+• Semi-mature or full-sized pak choi should be ready to harvest in 45–75 days, when still compact and firm.
 Cut through the base of the stem with a sharp knife.
-Cook the rosettes lightly to retain some crunchiness in the stems and the flavour in the leaves – sauté, steam or add them to stir-fries and all kinds of oriental dishes.
+Cook the rosettes lightly to retain some crunchiness in the stems and the flavour in the leaves – sauté, steam or add them to stir-fries and oriental dishes

 Problems